penkard/hackathon-practice-book/docs/01-overview.md

 - What the topic means
 - Why anyone should care
 - Real world places where it's used
-- One simple analogy to make it click fast yeahh
+- One simple analogy to make it click fast yeahhhooo

 ---